-To read about enteric lymphoma that can mimic this problem, go here
+enteric lymphoma can mimic this problem

-hepatic lipidosis, it is the most common ailment that our middle-aged cats suffer. (ref) This form of hepatitis centers on structures that convey bile , produced in the liver, into your cat’s gall bladder and on out into its small intestine.
+Cholangiohepatitis is a form of chronic liver disease that is common in pampered cats in North America and Europe.
+It is rare for only the liver to be involved.
+Next to hepatic lipidosis, it is the most common ailment that our middle-aged cats suffer. (ref) This form of hepatitis centers on structures that convey bile , produced in the liver, into your cat’s gall bladder and on out into its small intestine.
 That group of structures are the liver’s triad region, hence the names Triaditis or Triad disease.
 Words that begin with “chole” all relate to bile.
 When the normal flow of bile is blocked by inflammation of these structures, severe consequences ensue.

 Feline infectious peritonitis (FIP), hepatic lipidosis (The fatty liver disease of fasting cats), liver damage due to medications and chemicals, lymphoma , toxoplasmosis, polycystic liver disease and gallstones all cause liver disease in cats.
 But cholangiohepatitis and hepatic lipidosis account for the majority of liver issues that cats face.

 This disease occurs in three distinct forms and cases that combine processes of all three.

 The sudden form of cholangiohepatitis is not a common problem.
 When it does occur, it is often in younger male cats.
 These cats suddenly stop eating and become depressed.
 They vomit and often run fevers.
 Their tummies may be painful and, due to their disinterest in food and water, they quickly become dehydrated and unkempt.
 After the initial attack, it is common for these cats to develop a yellowish hue to their eyes and gums (jaundice).
 It is also referred to as the “Suppurative” or “Neutrophilic” form of cholangiohepatitis/Triaditis because blood